 There’s a chance that someone could buy a traditional LTCi policy, pay thousands of dollars in premiums over several years, and never need the policy.
 Should that someone go with a non-traditional form of LTCi and get fewer LTC benefits?
 Maybe, but it really depends on what the individual can afford now and over time, their need or desire for (more) life coverage or guaranteed income, and if they view their risk of needing LTCi like they view their risk of needing cell phone, car, and house insurance.

-In the words of one LTC industry expert, “If we, the LTC brethren, continue to market the same way we have over the last 15, 20, 25 years and expect sales to change, we’re kidding ourselves.”
+In the words of one LTC industry professional, “If we, the LTC brethren, continue to market the same way we have over the last 15, 20, 25 years and expect sales to change, we’re kidding ourselves.”
 If you’re looking to continue growing your LTC business, you can’t ignore which way the wind is blowing.
 You can keep your roots, but stay flexible.

 Share Post